magomimmo/modern-cljs/doc/second-edition/tutorial-04.md

 special form.
 In the first position of a list expression you'll always find one of those three forms, unless the list expression is quoted with the `quote` special form which stands for preventing the form evaluation.
-I don't know about you, but after decades I'm still waiting for a programming language that has a simpler syntax to be remember than a LISP, whichever of its dialect you consider.
+I don't know about you, but after many decades I've yet to see a programming language with a syntax easier to remember than a LISP, regardless of dialect.

 You can even ask at the bREPL for the source code definitions of symbols which are defined as macros or regular functions.